dyjdongyijun/Semi_Supervised_Knowledge_Distillation/README.md

     author={Kihyuk Sohn and David Berthelot and Chun-Liang Li and Zizhao Zhang and Nicholas Carlini and Ekin D. Cubuk and Alex Kurakin and Han Zhang and Colin Raffel}, journal={arXiv preprint arXiv:2001.07685},
     year={2020},
 }

+@article{caron2020unsupervised,
+  title={Unsupervised Learning of Visual Features by Contrasting Cluster Assignments}, author={Caron, Mathilde and Misra, Ishan and Mairal, Julien and Goyal, Priya and Bojanowski, Piotr and Joulin, Armand}, booktitle={Proceedings of Advances in Neural Information Processing Systems (NeurIPS)}, year={2020}
+}
 ```